cons3rt/cons3rt-python-sdk/docs/AssetsApi.md

 Delete asset

-Delete a single Asset with the given ID.<br/> <br/> <em>Optionally, this call be allowed to delete if the asset has dependent assets.</em>
+Delete a single Asset with the given ID.<br/> <br/> <em>Optionally, this call can be allowed to delete if the asset has dependent assets.</em>

 ### Example